6. Character vectors#

 ## [1] "GROSS"

-We have discussed four vector types: logical, double, character, and list (the latter being a generic-recursive vector).
-To get the complete picture of the sequence-like types in R, let us briefly mention integer, complex, and raw atomic types so that we are not surprised when we encounter them.
+We have discussed four vector types: logical, double, character, and list.
+To get a more complete picture of the sequence-like types in R, let’s briefly mention integer, complex, and raw atomic types so that we are not surprised when we encounter them.

 Integer scalars can be input manually by using the L suffix: